Magdalena Götz: Career

 Götz led an independent Research Group at the Max-Planck Institute of Neurobiology in Martinsried, Munich between 1997 and 2003.
 She has been the Director of the Institute of Stem Cell Research at the Helmholtz Center Munich since 2004.
-Götz has been chair of Physiological Genomics at the Ludwig Maximilian University of Munich.
-Since 2011, Götz has held a Research Professorship at the Ludwig Maximilian University of Munich.
+Götz has been chair of Physiological Genomics at LMU Munich.
+Since 2011, Götz has held a Research Professorship at LMU.

 Götz is a member of the Synergy Board as well as a Principal Investigator in the Münch Cluster for Systems Neurology, also known as Synergy.